raul23/chess-ai/README.rst

 - No game AI yet!
 - Add ending code: right now the game doesn't end when you do checkmate
 - Add score
+- Add option to choose which color of pieces to use
+- Menu options
 - ...

 Books